dankelley/oce-issues/README.md

   relevant image files (typically using ``open``, an OSX command, since the main collaborators are OSX users).

-* The R file(s) should be named as e.g.  ``oce123.R`` for issue number 123.
+* The R file(s) should be named as e.g.  ``123.R`` for issue number 123.
 If
-  there is more than one R file, the names should be e.g.  ``oce123A.R``, ``oce123B.R``, etc.  Please use multiple R files instead of testing many things at once.
-Any graphics files created should be named in a way that corresponds with the name of the ``*.R`` file, for ease of interpretation.
+  there is more than one R file, the names should be e.g.  ``123A.R``, ``123B.R``, etc.  Please use multiple R files instead of testing many things at once.
+Any graphics files created should be named in a way that corresponds with the name of the ``*.R`` file.
+If an R file produces more than one file of graphical output, use dash-separated sequence numbers, e.g.
+  ``123.R`` might produce ``123-1.png``, ``123-2,png``, etc.  (Those who are
+  accustomed to programming will see that these rules simplify the task of the Oce author in determining what output is created by which R file.)

 * The ``README.md`` file should state briefly what the files are supposed to test (and especially that states what's wrong in the results).